openstack-archive/fuel-docs/pages/installation-fuel-ui/networks.rst

-.. index:: Fuel UI; Network Configuration
+.. index:: Fuel UI: Network Configuration

 Understanding and Configuring the Network
 =========================================